louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### AGA clinical practice update on diagnosis and management of cyclic vomiting syndrome: commentary [^04f29023].
 Gastroenterology (2024).
 High credibility.

-Abortive therapy for CVS—the goal is to completely abort the emetic phase or drastically reduce its severity, with the highest probability when medications are taken as early into the prodromal phase as possible; nearly all patients with CVS require combinations of ≥2 agents to reliably abort attacks, commonly sumatriptan with an antiemetic such as ondansetron; sumatriptan can be administered via nasal spray or potentially via subcutaneous injection, ondansetron is available in a sublingual tablet form, other antiemetics such as promethazine and prochlorperazine are available in rectal suppository form, and inducing sedation is often effective with agents including promethazine, diphenhydramine, benzodiazepines, and alprazolam (available in sublingual tablet and rectally administered forms).
+Abortive therapy for CVS — the goal is to completely abort the emetic phase or drastically reduce its severity, with the highest probability when medications are taken as early into the prodromal phase as possible; nearly all patients with CVS require combinations of ≥ 2 agents to reliably abort attacks, commonly sumatriptan with an antiemetic such as ondansetron; sumatriptan can be administered via nasal spray or potentially via subcutaneous injection, ondansetron is available in a sublingual tablet form, other antiemetics such as promethazine and prochlorperazine are available in rectal suppository form, and inducing sedation is often effective with agents including promethazine, diphenhydramine, benzodiazepines, and alprazolam (available in sublingual tablet and rectally administered forms).

 ---